swcarpentry/make-novice/_episodes/09-conclusion.md

 these commands manually.

-They can also save time by ensuring that automatically-generated artefacts (such as data files or plots) are only recreated when the files that were used to create these have changed in some way.
+They can also save time by ensuring that automatically-generated artifacts (such as data files or plots) are only recreated when the files that were used to create these have changed in some way.

 Through their notion of targets, dependencies and actions they serve